 Encoding Errors Guide: Fixing Mojibake and Garbled Text

-Mojibake (garbled text like é) happens when text is decoded with the wrong charset.
-Learn how to diagnose encoding mismatches and fix them in files, databases, and APIs.
+Mojibake (garbled text like é) occurs when text is decoded with the wrong charset.
+Diagnose encoding mismatches and fix them in files, databases, and APIs.

 Published: